esther1123/aws-lambdaUrl-poc/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Test
+Using postman to send sample post/get request with lambda function url; Checking response and ddb record.